 Call 911 or the local emergency number if you have:

 - Chest pain or pressure that persists

 - Blue, gray, or pale skin, lips, face, or nail beds

 - Any other symptoms that are severe or that concern you

 Before you go to a doctor's office or hospital emergency department (ED), call ahead and tell them that you have or think you may have COVID-19.
 Tell them about any underlying conditions you might have, such as heart disease, diabetes, or lung disease.
 Wear a cloth face mask with at least two layers when you visit the office or ED, unless it makes it too hard to breathe.
 This will help protect other people you come in contact with.

 Your provider will ask about your symptoms, any recent travel, and any possible exposure to COVID-19.
 Your provider may take swab samples from the back of your nose and throat.
 If needed, your provider may also take other samples, such as blood or sputum.

 If your symptoms do not indicate a medical emergency, your provider may decide to monitor your symptoms while you recover at home.
 You will have to remain away from others within your home and not leave the house until your provider says you can stop home isolation.
 For more serious symptoms, you may need to go to the hospital for care.

 Centers for Disease Control and Prevention website.
-COVID-19: Symptoms.
+Symptoms of COVID-19.